hdShang/arxiv-daily/docs/cs-CL/2025-05-04/papers/250502172v3-identifying-legal-holdings-with-llms-a-systematic-study-of-performan.md

 ---
 layout: default
-title: Identifying Legal Holdings with LLMs: A Systematic Study of Performance, Scale, and Memorization
+title: "Identifying Legal Holdings with LLMs: A Systematic Study of Performance, Scale, and Memorization"
 ---

 # Identifying Legal Holdings with LLMs: A Systematic Study of Performance, Scale, and Memorization